 Don’t just copy and paste these templates and fill in the blanks.
 Make them your own.
 They’ll be more effective, you’ll get better results and get more leads.
 (Look, benefits-driven language.)

 You want your agency to stand out from the crowd.
 Take some time and personalize the copy in these templates so they express what makes your agency different from your competition.
-Doing this upfront will make your ads more eye catching and get more leads to click through to your Instant Audit.
+Doing this upfront will make your ads more eye catching and get more leads to click through to your Agency Messenger Funnel.

 If you'd like to see some more examples so you can make the language in these templates your own, I recommend checking out the Swipe File from our FunnelDash User Community.
-We also have a couple of blog posts for those of you in the real estate and e-commerce niches,
+We also have blog posts for those of you in the real estate, e-commerce, SaaS company, and course creator niches.

 Test Your Copy